rlugojr/linkurious-enterprise-manual/Administration/Database_settings.md

 ### Add a new data source

+1. Open the linkurious folder in your computer.
-1. Open the file located at `linkurious/data/config/production.json` with your favorite text editor.
+- Open the file located at `linkurious/data/config/production.json` with your favorite text editor.
 - Look for the `dataSources` key.
 It is an array of data source configurations.
 By default, a single data source is defined to connect to a Neo4j server located at `http://localhost:7474/`.
 Duplicate the default configuration and edit `graphdb` vendor and `url` to define a second data source.
 - Restart Linkurious to take changes into account.

 ### Edit a data source from the data management dashboard

 To access the data management dashboard, click on **Data** in the administrator dashboard, or selects the **Data** item in the **Admin** menu of the navigation bar.
+You should see the following screen.

 ![data-management]](https://raw.githubusercontent.com/Linkurious/linkurious-enterprise-manual/master/screenshots/154.png)

-We can now edit the data source configuration, set up and trigger data indexing.
-Notice that we may switch the data source from the navigation bar when multiple data sources are connected.
+We can edit here the data source configuration, set up and trigger data indexing.
+To edit the configuration of another data source, switch the data source from the navigation bar.

 ### Search server